schneems/reddit_on_rails/part_three.md

       AS "rank0.19344968583449806" FROM "links"  WHERE (to_tsvector('english', "links"."title"::text) @@ to_tsquery(
        'english', 'rails'::text)) ORDER BY "rank0.19344968583449806" DESC

-As you can see from the query there is quite a bit going on here, but at the end of the day the `texticle` gem is using SQL that Postgres can read in and output a search.
+As you can see from the query there is quite a bit going on here, but at the end of the day the `textacular` gem is using SQL that Postgres can read in and output a search.
 Don't expect this sql to work on another RDBMS like mysql, it is custom to Postgres.
 Back in the day people used to strive for cross database compliance on websites (the ability to switch between mysql and postgresql for example) but most people have realized that switching once a site has already been deployed to production is fairly un-common, and also these custom features are awesome.
 Postgres has some amazing custom features like the key-value column type [hstore](http://schneems.com/post/19298469372/you-got-nosql-in-my-postgres-using-hstore-in-rails).

-If you're not convinced that using full-text search with Postgres (through the texticle gem).
+If you're not convinced that using full-text search with Postgres (through the textacular gem).
 It can do many advanced things, one of the most useful is text stemming.
 Let's say we've got a link:

     > Link.create(:title => "the home of richard schneeman", :url => "http://schneems.com")